'Naked Ballot' Rule Could Lead To Thousands Of Pa. Votes Getting Rejected

 Around the same time, Lynn Tatala, who lives outside Pittsburgh, actually did mail her primary ballot without its secrecy envelope.
 Like Rabin, she realized her mistake after she'd sealed the outer envelope.
 But unlike Rabin, she decided to leave it.

 "I don't know why I was so nonchalant at that point," she said.
-"I said to my husband, 'Hey I think I have an extra envelope.
+"I said to my husband, 'Hey, I think I have an extra envelope.
 Do you think that matters?'
 And then I just put it aside and we mailed them in and I never thought about it again."

-In June, Rabin and Tatala's different decisions really didn't matter.
+In June, Rabin's and Tatala's different decisions really didn't matter.

-Before the state Supreme Court's ruling, counties had been free to make their own decisions about naked ballots.
+Before the Pennsylvania Supreme Court's ruling, counties had been free to make their own decisions about naked ballots.
 The counties where the two women live, Philadelphia and Allegheny, were both tabulating them as a matter of course, and Rabin and Tatala both said they got emails telling them their ballots had been accepted.

 But now there is a blanket rule.
 And if those same voters, at opposite ends of the state, made those same decisions with general election ballots, Rabin's would probably count and Tatala's wouldn't.

-Paul Gronke, an Oregon political science professor who directs the Early Voting Information Center, said the earlier approach, where counties made their own decisions about secrecy envelopes, was standard among the sixteen states that use them.
+Paul Gronke, an Oregon political science professor who directs the Early Voting Information Center, said the earlier approach, where counties made their own decisions about secrecy envelopes, was standard among the 16 states that use them.

 "I've been working closely on election administration-related issues with vote by mail nearing 20 years now," he said.
 "I have never heard about ballots being rejected simply because they don't use the secrecy envelopes."